iMohammadReza/saba-acm-qr-assistance/README.md

 1. `npm install` and `npm start` to install and start node server
 2. `cd react-cli`, `npm install` and `npm run build` to build production release that node server requires.
 ## Todo
+1. View all participators status
+2. View participatorstatus by search
+3. Desktop and tablet responsive
+4. Add PWA
+##
 Pull requests, feedbacks and suggestions are welcome!

 Contact me on [@telegram](https://t.me/imohammadreza) or [@twitter](https://twitter.com/iMohammadReza_).